Tufts-CS15/github-instructions/README.md

 ## Starting an assignment

 Links for accessing each assignment will be posted on Piazza.
+However, you can practice with the CS15 Starter Project which you can find [at this link](https://classroom.github.com/a/rFkH85E7).

+Selecting that link will allow you to create a new assignment.
+You can then clone the assignment to your halligan account and run the project setup script from your repo as per normal.

+> [!NOTE]
+> Typically, project repoositories will contain a `.gitignore` file and a starter `README`.
+You need to add the rest of the files!

 ## Using git during your assignment
-## Adding to your readme!
+## Adding to your readme

+> [!IMPORTANT]
+> You need to make mention of your repository in your README!
+If you do not, you will NOT recieve credit.

 ## Turning in to Gradescope